 This error means that you have inconsistent indenting in your code.
 Check the line number reported by this error and double check that your indents around compound statements (conditionals and loops) and functions are consistent.
 If you have trouble solving this, ensure that all of your indents are the same.
 For example, mixing whitespace based indents and tabs based indents can cause this error.

 SyntaxError: invalid syntax:

-This is a very broad error but we see it most often caused by the following:
+This is a very broad error most often caused by one of the following:

 - Forgetting parentheses around function calls and nested function calls.

 - Forgetting colons at the conditionals (if statements) and loops.